What Are Seasonal Categories & How Can I Use Them?

 - Easily create a Seasonal Category (in essence a PR calendar tailored to your social goals).

-How do I create a Seasonal Category?
+How Do I Create A Seasonal Category?

-2. Click on the Category you want to make seasonal, or click Add a New Category if you want to create a new Seasonal Category.
+- Click on the Category you want to make seasonal, or click 'Add a New Category' if you want to create a new Seasonal Category

-💡 Make sure you add Timeslots for all the potential days that the date range may cover.
+💡 Make sure you add Timeslots for all of the days that the date range may cover.
 For example, if you have a Seasonal Category which runs for the 3 days up to Halloween, and Halloween falls on a Friday, you need to ensure that you have Timeslots on the necessary weekdays (Wednesday, Thursday, Friday), otherwise, nothing will be published, even though the season will be active.

-7. Any content you add to your Queue in this Seasonal Category will only be posted between the dates you set, and only on the dates that have a Timeslot for that Category.
+- Any content you add to your Queue in this Seasonal Category will only be posted between the dates you set, and only on the dates that have a Timeslot for that Category.

 To create a seasonal post which goes out on one specific day of the year, every year, we would recommend manually scheduling a post for that date, and then creating a duplicate post scheduled for that date in the following year.